-5.11.
+6.11.
 In view of the controls and monitoring arrangements, and the lack of material issues experienced during the Scheme Year, the Trustees believe that core financial transactions have been processed promptly and accurately, with no material administration errors.
 However, the Trustees will continue to closely monitor the administration performance as well as the wider Scottish Widows services, where they recognise functionality/delivery has not been at an appropriate level.
+As the Scheme moved towards a potential bulk transfer of DC assets away from the Scheme, the Trustees will be working closely with their advisers and Scottish Widows to ensure that the transfer of data records is appropriately managed.

-6. Member-borne charges and transaction costs
+7. Member-borne charges and transaction costs

-- 6.1.
-Members bear charges and transaction costs, which will differ depending on the investment options in which their pension savings are invested: - 6.1.1.
+- 7.1.
+Members bear charges and transaction costs, which will differ depending on the investment options in which their pension savings are invested: - 7.1.1.
 Charges: these are expressed as a percentage of the value of a member's holdings within an investment fund, and can be made up of a combination of charges, e.g. annual management charge and additional expenses.
-We refer to the total annual charge as the Total Expense Ratio (TER).
+We refer to the total annual charge as the Total Expense Ratio (TER). - 7.1.2.

-6.1.2.
 Transaction costs: these relate to the variable costs incurred within an investment fund arising from the trading activities of the fund, e.g. incurred in the buying and selling of securities, which are not accounted for in the TER charge.